tratnam/Detecting-Accredited-vs-Unaccredited-Online-Pharmacies-with-Multimodal-Deep-Learning/README.md

-## Detecting Accredited & Non-accredited Online Pharmacies with Deep Learning
+## Detecting Accredited & Non-Accredited Online Pharmacies with Deep Learning

 ### Abstract
 The objective of this study was to harness neural networks to solve the rampant problem of non-accredited online pharmacies performing unapproved sales of drugs.
 A BERT model and MobileNetV2 model were used to classify the text and images of online pharmacies as accredited and non-accredited.
 Both models achieved moderately high accuracy on the validation datasets, with the BERT model at 90% and the MobileNetV2 model at 87% accuracy.
 Future work using a MultiModal model is recommended to combine the image and text models for improved overall accuracy.